 Interim periods—Monday through Friday, 1pm to 4pm

 Hargrove Music Library Archives works to safeguard the condition of materials and to respect the wishes and the interests of the creators and donors.
-Wishing to further scholarship and teaching, as well as to publicize our collections, we also work with readers to find ways to make research copies of archival materials.
+Wishing to further scholarship and teaching, as well as to publicize our collections, we also work with readers to find ways to make available research copies of archival materials.
 Current options include:

 Collections are open to all members of the University of California community, as well as independent researchers and the general public.
 Access to collections may be subject to restrictions defined by federal and state law, University of California, Berkeley administrative policies, gift and bequest agreements, and Music Library preservation requirements.
 Collections governed by specific restrictions are noted in the Finding Aid describing the individual collection, as well as in the collection record in the University’s library catalog, OskiCat.
 Finding Aids for material in the Hargrove Music Library are available at

 Contact Us First